dhpour/cpia/README.md

 # Contemporary Persian Inflectional Analyzer
 CPIA is a multi-FST inflectional analyzer for both informal and formal Persian.
-FSTs rules are designed and compiled by [Foma](https://fomafst.github.io/).
+FSTs rules are compiled by [Foma](https://fomafst.github.io/).

-##Test
+## Test
 For checking the anlyzer you can check both its [Online tool](http://infarsi.herokuapp.com/) or its [Telegram Bot](https://t.me/infarsi_bot).
 Also you can clone this repo or `app` folder and run the app by
 ```batch